-Ficici received a Bachelor of Arts in Political Science from University of Massachusetts, Lowell in 1986, a Master of Arts in Political Science from Harvard University in 1993, a Master in Business Administration from New Hampshire College in 1999, a Master of Science in International Business from SNHU in 2001, a Master of Science in Business Education in 2002, and Doctor in Business Administration in International Business from SNHU in 2005.
+Aysun Fiçici received a Bachelor of Arts in Political Science from UMass Lowell in 1986, a Master of Arts in Political Science from Harvard University in 1993, a Master in Business Administration from New Hampshire College in 1999, a Master of Science in International Business from SNHU in 2001, a Master of Science in Business Education in 2002, and Doctor in Business administration in International Business from SNHU in 2005.

 C. Bulent Aybar - Dept. Chair, Professor

 Dr. Bulent Aybar is the Chair of International Business Department and the Director of Ph.D.
 Program.
 Dr. Aybar’s main teaching and research interests are in international corporate finance and risk management.
 His current research work include empirical analysis of various aspects of emerging market multinationals, cross-border mergers and acquisitions and risk management in Emerging Market context.
 His doctoral level teaching focuses on seminars in Multinational Corporate Finance and Globalization and Economic Reform in Emerging Markets.